 If it is more convenient, we encourage you to get your flu shot at your local pharmacy.
 Pharmacies are offering the senior’s high dose vaccines for those 65 and older.
 Please inform us if you receive your flu shot at a pharmacy so that we can keep our records up to date.

-The Ontario Ministry of Health and Longterm Care recently replaced annual check-ups with periodic health reviews.
-These reviews will be done at regular intervals, but may not necessarily require a yearly visit.
+The Ontario Ministry of Health and Longterm Care replaced annual check-ups with Periodic Health Exams, or "PHE".
+These reviews are at regular intervals, but do not necessarily require a yearly visit.

 Cancer Care Ontario has produced an interactive website to determine your cancer risk for several common cancers (breast cancer, cervical cancer, colorectal cancer, kidney cancer, lung cancer and melanoma).
 After answering several short questions, you will be given your risk score and ways to help you reduce your cancer risk.
 You can save or print your risk assessment and discuss with your physician at your next appointment.